jessuni/shikwasa/README.md

 ### parser

 (Optional) Use an external parser to parse the current audio's metadata.
-If a parser passed, it will read the audio's `title`, `artist`, `duration` and `chapters`, meaning you don't have to provide these four properties into `audio` manually unless you preferred your own. **Priority: property values passed to `audio` > parsed data.**
+If a parser is passed, it will read the audio's `title`, `artist`, `duration` and `chapters`, meaning you don't have to provide these four properties into `audio` manually unless you preferred your own. **Priority: property values passed to `audio` > parsed data.**

 - type: `Null|Object`
 - default: `null`